 Arthritis caused by fracture or injury is called posttraumatic arthritis.
 It can be treated like other forms of osteoarthritis — with physical therapy, braces, medications, and lifestyle changes.

 In cases of severe arthritis that limits activity, a total knee replacement may be the best option to relieve symptoms.

-It typically takes a year or more for a distal femur fracture to completely heal.
+It typically takes 1 year or more for a distal femur fracture to completely heal.
 Factors that may significantly affect healing and your long-term satisfaction include:

 - Your commitment to your recovery.
-Although recovery is a slow process, your commitment to physical therapy and following your doctor's guidelines are an essential part to returning to the activities you enjoy.
+Although recovery is a slow process, your commitment to physical therapy and following your doctor's guidelines are an essential part of your recovery and being able to return to the activities you enjoy.

 Your satisfaction with doing normal everyday activities, as well as work and sports activities, is the final assessment of your recovery.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.